Dallas Cowboys vs. New York Giants NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Giants stats and trends

-- New York has two wins against the spread in four games this season.
+- New York has two wins against the spread in four games this year.

-- The Giants covered the spread in their only game when underdogs by 7 points or more.
+- This year, the Giants won ATS in their only game as an underdog of 7 points or more.

 - New York's games this year have eclipsed the over/under two times in four opportunities (50%).

-- New York is 2-0 against the spread and 1-1 overall in games when it scores more than 24.3 points.
+- New York is 2-0 against the spread and 1-1 overall in games when it records more than 24.3 points.

-- The Giants have three giveaways this season, while the Cowboys have 10 takeaways.
+- This season the Giants have three turnovers, seven fewer than the Cowboys have takeaways (10).

 Home and road insights